revan/BusOccupancy/README.md

 This is the repository for our independent study.

-It contains scripts for package capture with `tcpdump`, python scripts for data analysis, and LaTeX reports.
+It contains scripts for packet capture with `tcpdump`, python scripts for data analysis, and LaTeX reports.